deethup911-lgtm/CareerFix/README.md

 # CareerFix — AI-Powered ATS Resume & Job Matching Engine

 CareerFix is a full-stack AI-powered Applicant Tracking System (ATS) simulator and job recommendation engine.
-It analyzes your resume, matches it against live job postings from multiple boards, gives semantic skill matching scores, and uses Google Gemini to coach you on how to beat the ATS for each specific role.
+It analyzes your resume, matches it against live job postings from multiple boards, gives semantic skill matching scores, and uses local AI (Ollama) to coach you on how to beat the ATS for each specific role.

 ---

 ## Features

 - **AI Resume Analysis** — Upload a PDF or paste text.
-Gemini extracts skills, experience level, projects, and education.
+Local AI extracts skills, experience level, contact info, projects, and education.
-- **Offline Fallback Mode** — If Gemini API quota is exhausted, a local 488-skill taxonomy dictionary provides instant offline parsing.
+- **Offline Fallback Mode** — If the AI is unavailable, a local 488-skill taxonomy dictionary provides instant offline parsing.
 - **Multi-Board Job Search** — Simultaneously fetches from Adzuna, Remotive, and JSearch (Google Jobs) using parallel threads.
 - **Semantic Skill Matching** — Uses ChromaDB + `all-MiniLM-L6-v2` to detect synonym matches (e.g. "Neural Networks" ↔ "Deep Learning").
 - **ATS Score Simulator** — Simulates how a corporate ATS software would score your resume against a job: keyword density, section detection, formatting checks, length analysis.
-- **AI Resume Tips** — Gemini 2.0 Flash generates custom summary rewrites and bullet point fixes for each specific job.
+- **AI Resume Tips & Tailoring** — Ollama generates custom summary rewrites and bullet point fixes for each specific job.
+- **Tailored Resume PDF Export** — Merge your original contact info and education with AI-tailored summaries and bullet points into a clean, downloadable PDF.
-- **Interview Question Generator** — 5 targeted interview questions per job (mix of technical + behavioral).
+- **Interview Question Generator** — Generates targeted interview questions per job (mix of technical + behavioral).
 - **Job Freshness Filter** — Only shows jobs posted within the last 30 days.
 - **Smart Deduplication** — Removes duplicate jobs by title+company hash across all sources.
 - **Dynamic Autocomplete UI** — GeoDB Cities API for location autocomplete.
 Local suggestions for job titles.